Posted on 27 Jun, 2014 by Neil Sharp

 MTO – Made to Order

-A product or part that is made specifically to a customer’s firm order demand.
+A product or part that has been made to fulfil a customer’s firm order demand.

 NCNR – Non-Cancellable Non-Returnable

-A purchase order for a part that cannot be cancelled or returned back to the supplier due to a lack of, or change in, demand.
+Denoting that a purchase order for a part that cannot be cancelled or returned to the supplier as a result of a lack of, or fluctuation in, demand.

 NCR – Non-Conformance Report

-A formal document used to highlight the details of a non-conformance following a process review or quality audit.
+The formal document used to highlight details of non-conformance as the result of a process review or quality audit.

 NPI – New Product Introduction

-The process carried out by a contract electronic manufacture on a product that they have not built previously.
-Typically these will be based on a small build quantity and this process is used to ensure there are no unforeseen design or manufacturing related issues prior to volume build.
+The process carried out by a contract electronic manufacturer on a product that they've not built previously.
+NPI is often based on a small build quantity to mitigate any unforeseen design or manufacturing issues prior to volume build.